jmarthaller/quiz-app/README.md

 # TypeScript Quiz App

-A simple quiz application built to teach myself TypeScript.
+A quiz application built to teach myself TypeScript.
 Utilizes the Open Trivia DB API for quiz information.

 To use this app on your local machine, clone repo and run: